 We're working to restore floodplain forests and reconnect floodplains along the Neversink River.
-Watch a slideshow of about this project.
+Learn more about this project.

 Our Heart of the Adirondacks project features 161,000 forested acres.
 Explore the projects and see what lands are now open to the public.